josephepperson/neuromodulation_algorithm_analysis_code/README.md

-# neuromodulation_algorithm_analysis_code
+# A repository for VNS algorithm analysis code
-Analysis code for the characterization of an algorithm for autonomous, closed-loop neuromodulation during motor rehabilitation
+This repository contains analysis code for the characterization of an algorithm for autonomous, closed-loop neuromodulation during motor rehabilitation